How to visit Bagamoyo

 Crocodile Farm Tour (2-5 hours)

 Visit a crocodile farm and learn how these wild predators are kept.
-Please familiarize yourself with their social behavior, growth, live-capture techniques, feeding/hunting techniques, and local uses of various products.
+Please familiarize yourself with their social behavior, growth, live-capture techniques, feeding and hunting techniques, and local uses of various products.

 Mapopo Island Tour (2-5 hours)

-Take an evening or Morning boat tour to Mapopo Island, where thousands of bats have inhabited the island.
-Get to know the bat’s life and the ecological importance of these flying mammals.
+Take an evening or morning boat tour to Mapopo Island, where thousands of bats have inhabited the island.
+Learn about the bats’ lives and the ecological importance of these flying mammals.

 Ruvu River cruising (2-3 hours)

-Take a boat ride to see crocodiles, hippos, and birds along the Ruvu River, which flows from the Uluguru Mountains and parts of the Southern Highlands of Tanzania.
-Learn how locals fish in the rivers and the various uses of river water.
+Take a boat ride along the Ruvu River, which flows from the Uluguru Mountains and parts of the Southern Highlands of Tanzania, to see crocodiles, hippos, and birds.
+Learn how locals fish in the rivers and how river water is used.

 Fishing with local fishermen Experience (1-4 hours)

 Come and join a team of experienced village fishermen for a fishing experience.
-Do your best to fish what will be prepared for you during your lunch or dinner.
+Do your best to catch what will be prepared for you during your lunch or dinner.

 Learn how to prepare traditional Swahili dishes.

-Participate in cooking Swahili dishes with local Swahili Mamas of Kaole village.
+Participate in cooking Swahili dishes with local Swahili Mamas from Kaole village.

 Visit Bagamoyo College of Arts (1-2 hours)

 The Bagamoyo College of Arts (“Chuo cha Sanaa”) is an internationally renowned arts college in Tanzania that offers instruction in traditional Tanzanian painting, sculpture, drama, dance, and drumming.
-The college organizes monthly cultural events that are open to public participation.
+The college hosts monthly cultural events open to public participation.

 Local Home visits (1-2 hours)

 Visit a local home to learn how coastal communities live.
-Listen to local stories and spend time with local people by engaging in various home chores/daily activities.
+Listen to local stories and spend time with local people by engaging in various household chores and daily activities.

 Full-day & multiple-day tours

 Various tours can be combined to fully explore Bagamoyo.
-Tour programs can be tailored according to your time and budget.
-Extended tours to neighboring villages such as Saadani and Mlingotini, along with game drives in Saadani National Park, can be arranged upon request.
+Tour programs can be tailored to your time and budget.
+Extended tours to neighboring villages, such as Saadani and Mlingotini, and game drives in Saadani National Park can be arranged upon request.
 Saadani National Park is closer to Bagamoyo than any other town in the coastal region.

-Get an opportunity to visit the art market, and artists at work, and learn how to do sculpture, fine art, and Makonde Carving
+Get an opportunity to visit the art market, see artists at work, and learn how to do sculpture, fine art, and Makonde carving